-Radon and Radon Monitoring
+Radon Detection - Radon Monitoring

-According to the Environmental Protection Agency (EPA), radon is the second leading cause of lung cancer in the U.S. causing approximately 21,000 lung cancer related deaths annually.
+According to the Environmental Protection Agency (EPA), radon is the second leading cause of lung cancer in the U.S. It causes approximately 21,000 lung cancer related deaths annually.
 Radon gas decays into radioactive particles that can get trapped in your lungs when you breathe.
 As they break down further, these particles release small bursts of energy.
 This can damage lung tissue and lead to lung cancer over the course of your lifetime.

 There is a wide field of applications of Radon measurements from radon risk assessment to geological survey.
 Our dedicated range of products and accessories has been especially designed to fit these needs and to provide accuracy for short and long-term monitoring of radon concentration (indoor and outdoor, water and soil gas analysis), radon surveillance and mitigation at workplaces and geological surveys.

 What are the Radon levels near you?
 Click here to find out.